 Long Biography

-Salvador is currently a PhD candidate at the University of California, Los Angeles studying contemporary TransBorder art.
-He received a graduate certificate in the urban humanities as part of the Urban Humanities Initiative (UHI).
+He also received a graduate certificate in the urban humanities as part of the Urban Humanities Initiative (UHI).
 In the UHI program he conducted field-work based projects with architects, urban planners, and other humanities scholars in downtown Los Angeles and the city of Shanghai; these experiences had a strong impact on the interdisciplinary nature of his current work.
-During his candidacy he was awarded a Mellon dissertation completion fellowship from the Inter-University Program for Latino Research, and is currently serving on the Communications Committee for the Latina/o Studies Association.
+During his candidacy he was awarded a Mellon dissertation completion fellowship from the Inter-University Program for Latino Research (IUPLR), and is currently serving on the Communications Committee for the Latina/o Studies Association.